Salvo (magazine)

 Salvo is a Christian magazine published by the Fellowship of St. James (FSJ).
 The magazine is based in Chicago, Illinois, USA.

 History and profile

 Salvo was founded in 2006.
-The magazine is published on a monthly basis.
+The magazine is published on a quarterly basis.
 It critiques media including books and other media, and also contains other articles.
 The magazine itself writes most of the publication's articles on Christian issues from a Christian viewpoint; for example, homosexuality.
 It is located in Chicago, Illinois.